phonon/minecraft-xc/docs/architecture.md

     // transient id, used to index into runtime elements storage val id: ElementId,

-    // elements in vehicle, ordered from depth sorted elements val elements: List<VehicleElement>,
+    // elements in vehicle, ordered from tree depth sorted elements val elements: List<VehicleElement>,
 )
 ```